ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

     {: pre}

     You can view the output from your working directory, or from the {{site.data.keyword.cloud_notm}} dashboard workspace jobs status.
     {: note}

+You can view the output from your working directory, or from the {{site.data.keyword.cloud_notm}} dashboard workspace jobs status.
+    {: note}

 ## What's next?